DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/extensibility/http_forwarder.md

 ---
-title: "Reverse Proxy"
+title: "HTTP Forwarder"
 date: 2020-09-10T08:22:12+02:00
 weight: 40
 ---

-You can customize the proxy behavior in two ways
+You can customize the HTTP forwarder behavior in two ways

 * provide a customized HTTP client for outgoing calls
 * provide custom request/response transformation